 That being said, it’s always a good idea to take the necessary precautions when travelling.
 Make sure to stay alert and aware of your surroundings, and if you feel uncomfortable or unsafe, don’t hesitate to contact the authorities or ask for help from a nearby police station.

-Crossing the border from Singapore to Malaysia can seem a daunting task, but I hope this article helped you to find the best solution for you.
+Crossing the border from Singapore to Malaysia can seem like a daunting task, but I hope this article helped you to find the best solution for you.